"(Required)" indicates required fields

 Model shown is not an actual patient.

-ISTURISA MAY HELP YOU REACH AND MAINTAIN NORMAL CORTISOL LEVELS
+ISTURISA® (osilodrostat) MAY HELP YOU REACH AND MAINTAIN NORMAL CORTISOL LEVELSa

-The primary treatment goal for patients with Cushing’s disease is to bring your body’s cortisol levels back to normal
+The primary treatment goal for patients with Cushing’s disease is to bring the body’s cortisol levels down to a normal range

-ISTURISA reduces the amount of cortisol made in your adrenal glands.
-With ISTURISA, less cortisol is made, so less cortisol is released into your bloodstream.
+ISTURISA blocks an enzyme that helps make cortisol, so your adrenal glands don't make as much.
+Because less cortisol is made, less cortisol is released into your bloodstream.

 SIDE EFFECTS OF ISTURISA